jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/device-list.md

 **Footnotes**

 &#x00B9; Additions can be made to this list at any time.
-Removals will be posted to this page 90 days prior to disallowing those devices from enrolling.
+Archived models eligible for enrollment, but subject to reduced MMD service life, can be found here.

 &#178; Archive date refers to the date on which these models will be subject to a shorter management period; any devices onboarded after this date will not receive a full three year ITaaS term.
 Retirement date refers to the date on which this model will no longer be supported by Microsoft Managed Desktop.